dropseed/stripe-report/README.md

-When creating Stripe API keys, you should use [restricted keys](https://stripe.com/docs/keys#create-restricted-api-secret-key), and give read permission to Events and Invoices.
+When creating Stripe API keys, you should use [restricted keys](https://stripe.com/docs/keys#create-restricted-api-secret-key), and give read permission to Events, Customers, and Invoices.

 ## GitHub Actions